An Optimal Solution to Infinite Horizon Nonholonomic and Discounted Nonlinear Control Problems: Solution to the Infinite Horizon Optimal Control Problem

 \paragraph{How is this different from \cite{mohamed2023infinitehorizon}?} In \cite{mohamed2023infinitehorizon}, the stationary optimal cost function, obtained by solving the stationary Riccati equation, was the obvious candidate for the terminal cost since it is an arbitrarily good approximation of the true optimal cost as the terminal set gets small.
 In lieu, in this work, because of the absence of linear controllability, we use the heuristic terminal cost $\phi(\cdot)$ which only has the property that $\phi(x) \rightarrow 0$ as $x \rightarrow 0$.
 The advantage in the linearly controllable case is that the terminal set for which the linear controller is a CLF/ good approximation can be quite large, thereby leading to a significant computational saving in solving the problem when compared to solving it without the terminal cost.
 As we shall show in our computational experiments, the heuristic terminal cost regularization is necessary to solve complex nonholonomic problems such as the fish and swimmer models.

 \paragraph{Contrast with Nonlinear MPC} Traditional nonlinear MPC has a fixed horizon $N$, and it replans over the same fixed horizon at every step to furnish a time-invariant control law \cite{mayne2000constrained}.
 This has the implication that the MPC policy only renders states that can be controlled to the terminal set in at most $N$ steps asymptotically stable, leading to a small region of attraction.
 In contrast, we solve the problem from any initial state over a free horizon and this is precisely what allows for the GAS nature of the resulting policy.
 Further, this obviates the need for replanning in our approach.
+Also, for a given initial state, the horizon $N$ that must be used to obtain the MPC control law is not clear.
+Using a heuristic horizon will lead to suboptimal results.
+Moreover, the horizon $N$ differs based on the initial state.
+These aspects will be shown in the numerical results.

+A drawback of solving AC-OCP by sweeping through the time horizon to identify the transfer $T$ is that it is computationally more expensive than just solving MPC at one-time step.
+However, MPC requires replanning to ensure the system enters the terminal set which would also demand computational resources at every time step.
+While, the solution obtained from AC-OCP ensures the system enters the terminal set at the transfer time and does not require replanning.
+With current advances in computing resources, the sweep through time horizons is feasible to be done in real-time.